bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/network-adapter-interface.md

 A cidr string (see CIDR_notation at Wikipedia) is a string representation of a cidr address.
 It looks like an ip address followed by a slash and then the number of leading non-zero bits of the routing prefix.
 For example, 192.168.0.0/16 for IPv4, and 2001:db8::/32 for IPv6.

+# cidr subnet of &lt;network adapter interface&gt; : cidr subnet

+Returns the CIDR of the specified network interface.

+{% qna %}
+Q: cidr subnets of ipv4 interfaces of adapters of network
+A: 192.14.35.0/24
+{% endqna %}

+{% qna %}
+Q: cidr subnets of ipv6 interfaces of adapters of network
+A: fe80::/64
+{% endqna %}

 # loopback of &lt;network adapter interface&gt; : boolean

 Returns `True` if the specified interface supports loopbacks.